Fern Hill French Rationale

 We believe that learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 Through learning French, our pupils explore French culture and draw comparisons to their own.
 This provides an opportunity to understand, appreciate and celebrate diversity and promote respect and tolerance of others.

 MFL at Fern Hill ensures that pupils leave with a firm foundation in learning languages, equipping pupils to continue their study of languages in secondary school.

 French Curriculum Intent: what is taught and when

 At Fern Hill, French is taught from the start of Year 3 by a French specialist teacher.
 Over the years at KS2, the children develop their listening skills, showing their understanding through joining in and responding.

 Emphasis is placed on accurate pronunciation.
 Linking fun actions to images and spelling patterns supports the children’s confidence in speaking with a good accent and gives them the foundational tools to develop their independent spelling strategies later, at secondary school.
 In addition, learning French phonics, including the main rules for the pronunciation of consonants, is essential for reading and gives the children the ability to tackle also unfamiliar words.

-Plenty of practice at listening, reading and speaking during each topic, form the necessary building blocks for writing.
-The children apply what they have learnt, using resources to support them if required, as well as bi-lingual dictionaries to innovate beyond vocabulary practised in lessons.
+Plenty of practise at listening, reading and speaking during each topic, form the necessary building blocks for writing.
+The children apply what they have learnt, using resources to support them if required, as well as bilingual dictionaries to innovate beyond vocabulary practised in lessons.